evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 Neat, huh?

+TODO: ADD LINK TO JBANG

 ## Chat Client

 Of course, we are not done yet.
 We still need to write the client app.
 Luckily that is incredibly short.

-We only need 3 actors here.
-In fact, there is even little reason to use an actor system at all: to be fair, the client could be almost single-threaded.
+We only need 3 simple actors here.
+In fact, there is even little reason to use an actor system at all: to be fair, we may dedicate one thread per actor.

 Yet, the actor-based API is so neat, that, you'd wonder why you should not.